evgenyneu/image_compressor_python/README.md

 ### Compress all images in a directory

-This following program allows to compress many images with different quality, which is controlled by the `terms` setting.
+This following program allows to compress many images with different quality all at once.
 This can be useful for comparing many different outcomes and see how the `terms` setting affects image quality.

 Run from the project directory: